 The Securitisation Regulation and related amendment to the Capital Requirements Regulation (CRR) came into effect on 18 January 2018.
-Most of their provisions will come into effect on 1 January 2019.
-We are consulting on a number of changes to ensure that our Handbook is consistent with the directly applicable EU Securitisation Regulation and CRR amendment.
+Most of their provisions came into effect on 1 January 2019.
+We have consulted on a number of changes to ensure that our Handbook is consistent with the directly applicable EU Securitisation Regulation and CRR amendment.

-In this Consultation Paper we are proposing new application and periodic fees for the authorisation of Third Party Verification Agents (TPVs) under the Securitisation Regulation.
-These proposals are based on the requirements of the draft European Regulatory Technical Standards and on our existing framework for setting fees.
+In this Consultation Paper we proposed new application and periodic fees for the authorisation of Third Party Verifiers (TPVs) under the Securitisation Regulation.
+These proposals were based on the requirements of the draft European Regulatory Technical Standards and on our existing framework for setting fees.
 We provide more information on TPVs below.

 A TPV can be used by a sponsor, originator and Securitisation vehicle to check whether a Securitisation is compliant with Simple, Transparent and Standardised (STS) criteria, as set out by the Securitisation Regulation.
 Note that when using the services of a TPV, the sponsor, originator and Securitisation vehicle on one hand, and the institutional investors required to perform due diligence on the investment on the other hand, remain liable for their obligations under the regulation.

-HM Treasury has confirmed its intention to name us as the competent authority for the UK and as such we will be responsible for authorising TPVs from 1 January 2019.
+HM Treasury has confirmed we are the competent authority for the UK and as such we will be responsible for authorising TPVs from 1 January 2019.